gpmerola/Auto-dN-dS/README.md

   - log.txt: A log file containing messages and any errors encountered during the processing of gene alignments.

   - combined_<gene>.fasta: Combined FASTA files for each gene (before alignment).

+## Troubleshooting
+Ensure that all dependencies are installed correctly.
+Check log.txt for any error messages during the processing steps.
+Verify that the species name provided is acceptable as per Ensembl's list.

+## Contributing
+Contributions are welcome.
+Please submit a pull request or open an issue to discuss any changes or improvements.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.